openvinotoolkit/openvino/src/plugins/intel_gpu/docs/dynamic_shape/preprocessing.md

 # Preprocessing for dynamic shape execution
-As explained in basic flow of primitive execution for dynamic shape from [Basic flow for dynamic shape](TBD), several preprocessing processes are performed before setting arguments to kernel and executing selected impl.
+As explained in basic flow of primitive execution for dynamic shape from [Overall flow](overall_flow.md), several preprocessing processes are performed before setting arguments to kernel and executing selected impl.

 * update_shape - when the input shape changes, calculate and change the output shape and peform shape inference so that the shape is propagated to the next node.
 * update_impl - depending on the changed shape, `primitive_impl` is retrieved from in-memory cache or new impl is selected.